bradamiller/ProgrammingWithXRP/docs/source/Introduction/syllabus.rst

 You will:

-* implement 7 projects, about one per week
+* Implement 7 projects, about one per week

 * You will learn to program your robot with **Blockly**, a graphical programming system designed to get you familiar with programming and robot concepts very quickly.
 Then you will learn the more